 "Leaders need to be particularly diligent in swiftly disciplining unethical behavior," the study's authors wrote.
 "Organizations might consider hiring and training ethical leaders who will demonstrate and espouse the importance of behaving ethically."

+A no-tolerance policy is the best response.
 Developing a no-tolerance workplace also requires employers to provide practical ways for employees to respond to their co-workers' unethical behavior, the researchers said.

 "Employees could be encouraged, and even rewarded, for discussing suspect behaviors with their leaders," the study's authors wrote.

 While a no-tolerance policy is a good first step, it will only really be taken seriously by employees if it is clear that top management supports and follows it as well.
 This is one of the reasons why accounting firms evaluate management integrity as part of their annual audit practice.
 According to Bizfluent, management integrity is the "tone at the top" – the attitude of management toward internal controls and the example that they set for other employees.
 As noted by the Association of Certified Fraud Examiners, "Employees pay close attention to the behavior and actions of their bosses, and they follow their lead.
 In short, employees will do what they witness their bosses doing."

 If the senior managers are looking the other way, or are practicing unethical behavior themselves, it is not surprising that their team members will get the signal that doing so is an acceptable way of achieving success.

 As an employee observing troubling behavior by a fellow worker, what should you do?
 Careerbright.com suggests you first make sure you know what you are seeing.
 Once you are satisfied the behavior is unethical, consult your company handbook if there is one.
 If there is no guideline available to you, the best approach is to talk to your manager.
 If the manager is the perpetrator, you are best advised to consult with human resources or a senior officer if there is someone with whom you feel comfortable.